 The translation degree is available as a bilingual or trilingual international Bachelor of Arts (iBA).

 Our Master in Translation Studies is the only graduate program in Toronto and southern Ontario dedicated to the advanced study of translation.
 It is the only such program in Canada that does not require applicants to be proficient in both English AND French.
-If you have advanced skills in either English OR French, you may be eligible to apply.
+If you have advanced skills in either English OR French and another language, you may be eligible to apply.

 NEW!!
 Communications courses